By the BlueprintPC team · Updated July 2026

-That said, "worth it" depends entirely on what you’re optimizing for.
-If your priority is the lowest possible price for a specific performance target and you don’t mind assembling the parts yourself, building still wins, usually by a real (if smaller than it used to be) margin.
-If your priority is a working system on day one, a manufacturer warranty on the whole machine, and zero assembly risk, a prebuilt is the better trade — not a compromise.
+That said, "worth it" still depends on what you’re optimizing for, and building hasn’t stopped making sense everywhere.
+If your priority is the lowest possible price and you don’t mind assembling parts yourself, building can still win in some tiers, though the margin has narrowed and inverted in others — see the cost breakdown below for where.
+If your priority is a working system on day one, a manufacturer warranty on the whole machine, and zero assembly risk, a prebuilt is the better trade — not a compromise, and in 2026 it’s frequently the cheaper one too.

-This guide walks through the actual trade-offs rather than picking a side, because the right answer changes depending on your budget tier, your time, and your risk tolerance.
+This guide walks through the actual trade-offs rather than picking a side, because the right answer changes depending on your budget tier, your time, and your risk tolerance — and this year, on how the memory shortage happened to hit the specific parts you need.

 Warranty is the most underrated advantage of buying prebuilt.
 A custom build is a collection of parts from different manufacturers, each with its own separate warranty and its own separate RMA process — if your system won’t boot, you’re the one diagnosing whether it’s the PSU, the RAM, the motherboard, or a bad seat on the GPU.
 A prebuilt from a reputable integrator gives you one number to call and one warranty that covers the whole system, including labor, for a defined period.
 For a buyer who isn’t comfortable troubleshooting hardware, that alone can be worth the price difference.